CYC Coaches Training Program

 - He was president & director of a CYC parish program – Umpired in the CYC program and officiated both soccer and hockey.

 - He played 4 years of high school football and hockey (Vianney High School) and 4 years of college hockey (University of Dayton).

 - He taught business classes for 6 years in two high schools in Ohio and coached football and baseball.

 - He was on the committee which developed the CYC Coaches Handbook.

 - He also created a 30 minute video and 24 page workbook, “Volunteer Coaching: The Winning Formula” to help volunteer coaches to better understand their role as “coach”.

-Step Two: In April 2002 we implemented the prayer before all CYC youth games with members of both teams and the game officials gathering to ask His blessing on the event and offering the efforts of all participants to His honor.
+As part of this plan, in April 2002 the CYC implemented the prayer before all CYC youth games with members of both teams and the game officials gathering to ask His blessing on the event and offering the efforts of all participants to His honor.

-Step Three: The CYC Youth Coaches Training program was started.
+Then in 2003 the CYC Youth Coaches Training program (which has evolved into our present day Coaching to Make a Positive Difference) was started.
 These sessions are uniquely designed for our CYC volunteer coaches and leadership to assist them as they carry out their service to the youth of the Archdiocese.
-Attached you will find a fact sheet answering some basic questions regarding the program along with a biographical sketch of the primary presenter Bill Bommarito.
-Also included is a listing of what a coach can expect to take home from the session and the objectives of the training.

-St. Louis Archdiocese Auxiliary Bishop Robert J. Hermann, Vicar-General of the Catholic Youth Council, has called on the parish programs to participate by investing this time for the young people we serve.
+St. Louis Archdiocese has called on the parish programs to participate by investing this time for the young people we serve.
 All of us at the CYC appreciate your contributions in “keeping the children in the shadow of our church”.
-As president/chairperson of your parish CYC sports program, we ask that you make this information available to all of your coaches/managers and adult leadership as soon as possible.
-If you are no longer in this position please pass along this information to the new parish leadership.